 If you want the flavour of a traditional Christmas cake without the fuss, my Brandy and Mincemeat Cake is the one for you.
-Its moist crumb and rich spices make it one of our favourite last minute Christmas cakes.
-It’s great sliced on it’s own with a cup of tea or with ice cream for a more substantial dessert.
+One of the easiest last minute Christmas Cakes, its moist crumb and rich spices make it one of our favourite last minute Christmas cakes.
+This cake is great sliced on its own with a cup of tea or with ice cream for a more substantial dessert.

-This Bonne Maman Madeleine Christmas Cake is, I think, the most beautiful of the last minute Christmas cakes I have for you today.
+This Bonne Maman Madeleine Christmas Cake is such a pretty last minute Christmas cake.
 Designed by French pâtissiere Eric Lanlard for Bonne Maman, it is a glamorous take on “La Buche de Noel”, a classic French Christmas cake.
 Featuring layered Bonne Maman Madeleines soaked in rum with chocolate mousse and chestnut cream, it’s guaranteed to impress this festive season.
 Although it needs to chill and set overnight, the recipe takes under half an hour to whip up and just a few minutes to decorate on the day.
-I’m definitely going to give it a try!

 - 400 ml whipping cream